Trundicho/warp-reader-vaadin/warp-reader-ui-gwt/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/DlbKjgIBs-k/0.jpg)](http://www.youtube.com/watch?v=DlbKjgIBs-k)

 ## Developer documentation
-The warp-reader-ui-vaadin component is based on vaadin and spring-boot.
+The warp-reader-ui-gwt component is based on gwt.
-Because the timer widget is a gwt ported component it is necessary to build the module with vaadin-maven-plugin already configured in the pom.xml.
-The default profile in the pom builds a war that is deployable in tomcat.
+The default profile in the pom builds a war that is deployable in jetty.
-There is also a jetty profile if you want to use jetty.

 ## Getting Started
 What things you need to install the software and how to install them